kushallsharma/bikesharing/README.md

-# NYC Nike Sharing Analysis
+# NYC Bike Sharing Analysis

 ## Overview
 The project is to understand NYC bike sharing program, so as to pitch a new business for bike sharing in Des Moines to investors.
 The analysis is done on the August month data available on Citi Bike system page online using Tableau.